GIVING Magazine

 Michelle Gollapalli, ECRI Institute

-Allen Thomas, Thomas Charitable Advisors, LLC
+Allen Thomas, Thomas Charitable Advisors

 Nanette Fridman, Fridman Strategies